 In both cases, you should complete a web survey afterward about the experience.
-The surveys are both due by 9am the day of our next class (Feb 16 for the Monday section, Feb 11 for the Wednesday section).
+The surveys are both due by 9am the day of our next class.
 We will collect your surveys and debrief the class on how this went for everyone.
 We will grade your surveys as if they are class participation.

 These assignments should be separate negotiations.
-The surveys are separate as well, and either can be completed at any time before 9am Feb 16/11.
+The surveys are separate as well, and either can be completed at any time before 9am.